Documentary Film in the Public Interest Fellows Program

 • Regular meetings with fellowship cohort and faculty mentors

-• Final internal report of activities and output
+• Final internal report of activities and output (in-person) at the end of the fellowship.

 The Center hosts several high-profile evening events each semester, including its long-running Theodore H. White Lecture on Press and Politics, Richard S. Salant Lecture on Freedom of the Press, and its flagship Goldsmith Awards featuring the presentation of a prize for the best investigative reporting of the year, and a career award for excellence in journalism.
 Fellows are encouraged to attend.

-Elsewhere on campus, the John F. Kennedy Jr. Forum frequently features speakers from the highest levels of government for lively discussion and debate.
+Elsewhere on campus, the John F. Kennedy Jr. Forum frequently feature speakers from the highest levels of government for lively discussion and debate.
 The Kennedy School’s other Centers and initiatives regularly host experts in a wide variety of topics, and Shorenstein Center fellows are often asked to speak.
 And the wider Harvard University calendar features hundreds of activities and events each week, including lectures, panels, exhibitions, music, theater, film, sports and much more.

-Fellows receive a Harvard ID, which allows for discounted membership to Harvard’s athletic facilities as well as tickets to museums, exhibitions, movies, sports and the performing arts.
+Fellows receive a Harvard ID, which allows for discounted membership to Harvard’s athletic facilities and tickets to museums, exhibitions, movies, sports and the performing arts.
 Previous fellows have used their free time to explore the rich cultural and historical offerings of the Boston and New England area.
 Several fellows have brought their partners, spouses or families with them for the semester, many of whom get involved in a variety of Harvard activities open to the public.
 We are not able to provide spouses or family members with Harvard IDs.

 Financial assistance and other resources